Dynamic algorithms for visibility polygons in simple polygons: Introduction

 Given a simple polygon $P$, the {\it ray-shooting query} of a ray $\overrightarrow{r} \in \mathbb{R}^2$ determines the first point of intersection of $\overrightarrow{r}$ with the $bd(P)$.
 Given two points $p'$ and $p''$ in the interior/exterior of a simple polygon $P$, the {\it shortest-distance query} between $p'$ and $p''$ outputs the geodesic Euclidean distance between $p'$ and $p''$.

 An algorithm to compute the visibility polygon of a point interior to a given simple polygon using the ray-shooting and ray-rotating queries is described in Section~\ref{sect:rayshootrayrotate}.
 Section~\ref{sect:maintvpsimppolyint} devises a fully-dynamic algorithm to maintain the visibility polygon of a point interior to the simple polygon.
 Further, in Section~\ref{sect:maintvpsimppolyint}, we devise an output-sensitive algorithm to answer the visibility polygon queries when the query point is interior to the simple polygon.
 Section~\ref{sect:maintvpsimppolyext} devises an output-sensitive algorithm to answer visibility polygon queries when the query point is exterior to the simple polygon.
+Section~\ref{sect:wvpsimppolyincr} devises an incremental algorithm to maintain the weak visibility polygon of a fixed edge of the simple polygon.
 An algorithm to query for the weak visibility polygon of a line segment when that line segment is interior to the simple polygon is presented in Section~\ref{sect:wvpsimppolyint}.
 The conclusions are in Section~\ref{sect:conclu}.